-Secondly, you may now be required to put down as much of 20% of the purchase price as a deposit when you buy off the plan.
-These deposits must be kept in a trust account belonging to a lawyer or real estate agent, and can be released in the event of a dispute as long as proper notification is made.
+Secondly, you may now be required to put down as much as 20% of the purchase price as a deposit when you buy off the plan.
+These deposits must be kept in a trust account belonging to a lawyer or real estate agent and can be released in the event of a dispute as long as proper notification is made.

 There are also important stipulations about the preparation of disclosure plans.
 These must now be prepared by a cadastral surveyor.
 That means architectural plans no longer meet the disclosure requirements for plans.